jchengjr77/mysite2/about.md

 My name is JJ, and I am 22 years old!

 I love writing software. </br>
-In spring 2022, I graduated from CMU with University Honors, earning a B.S. in Electrical and Computer Engineering and a minor in Computer Science.
+In spring 2022, I graduated from Carnegie Mellon University (CMU) with University Honors, earning a B.S. in Electrical and Computer Engineering and a minor in Computer Science.
 I am also projected to graduate with an M.S. in Electrical and Computer Engineering during the spring of 2023.

 Illustration is my main hobby these days ([@jjchengart](https://twitter.com/jjchengart) IG + Twitter).</br>